Essex County Cricket Club: Club history

 Along with Gooch, county captain and England batsman Keith Fletcher built a powerful eleven in the late 1970s that dominated domestic cricket from 1979 to 1992, when Essex won six of thirteen County Championship titles.
 The bowling in the first half of this period was borne by tireless left arm seamer John Lever and spinner and prankster Ray East.
 The South African Ken McEwan and Fletcher were the best batsmen after Gooch.
 As Lever declined, England all rounder Derek Pringle and fast bowler Neil Foster took over, whilst John Childs crossed from Gloucestershire to take over as the chief spinner.

 In the 1990s, Essex had more internationals, including Nasser Hussain, who captained England in several series.
 Bowlers Mark Ilott and Peter Such earned caps, as well as wicket keeper James Foster.
 Ashley Cowan toured the West Indies in 1997/98 without playing an international match.
 Essex were also able to sign England fast bowlers Darren Gough and Alex Tudor, after they left Yorkshire and Surrey respectively.

 Led by all-rounder Ronnie Irani Essex won the National League Division 1 title in 2005, their first major title in eight years.

 In 2006, Essex successfully defended their National League title in the newly rebranded Pro40 format by the narrowest of margins, having tied for the title on points.
 The club missed out on promotion in the County Championship only on the last day of the season, losing to Leicestershire while their rivals Worcestershire beat Northamptonshire.
 In that season's Twenty20 Cup Essex beat Yorkshire to reach the semi-finals at Trent Bridge, where they were beaten by eventual tournament winners Leicestershire.
 Essex also had Twenty20 success in the first floodlit Twenty20 Tournament, held between the four teams with permanent floodlights, in a series of 2 legged matches.
 Essex beat Derbyshire 1–0, after the first leg was washed out, and they won the second leg convincingly.

 Essex were promoted back to Division One for the 2010 season.
 Essex won the County Championship in 2017 and 2019, and won the Bob Willis Trophy in 2020.
 Essex won the 2019 T20 Blast, beating Worcestershire Rapids in the final.
-Captain and player of the match Simon Harmer hit the winning runs and took 3-16.
+Captain and player of the match Simon Harmer hit the winning runs and took 3–16.

+Essex Eagles

+Since 1999 the club has fielded limited over sides known as the Essex Eagles.
+It is commonly held that this identity is – like the Northamptonshire ‘Steelbacks’ – based on the local army regiment.
+The local Essex Regiment, nicknamed the Pompadours due to their unique Rose Pompadour (maroon) facing colour used an Eagle as one of their emblems due to their capture of a Napoleonic Eagle in the Battle of Salamanca in 1812.
+However the clubs adoption of the Eagle name was, in part at least, for alliterative reasons.

+The Eagle’s side has regularly changed colours, initially wearing predominantly a yellow kit, before later switching to blue and now wearing a mainly red shirt.